marisak/marisak.github.io/README.md

-# mkanemoto
+# 187a-portfolio
-Portfolio website for Marisa E. Kanemoto
+Portfolio created as part of COGS 187A